j4f3th/cookiesMonster/README.md

 #### Run the server 🏃

-To run the server you need to be in the main directory of the project to then run the server with `PHP`
+To run the server you need to be in the main directory of the project to then run the server with `PHP`.

 ~~~bash
 php -S localhost:3333